 - My neighbour gave me her bag of Costco’s coconut flour.
 She had no idea what to do with it and was going to throw out.
 I can’t let that happen.

-- I use only 1/2 – 1 cup per recipe because it is highly moisture absorbing.
+- I use only 1/2 – 1 cup per recipe because it is extremely moisture absorbing.

 Many more years of coconut flour baking ahead for me.
 But that is OK because I have about 50 cups of frozen applesauce from my backyard that have to be used before new harvest this Fall.
 The key is to double or triple recipes at a time, I think.
 Less cleaning and more food.

-My 9 year old got home from school and ate 3 muffins!
-He loved how fudgy they are.
+My 9 year old got home from school and ate 3 muffins! they reminded him of my whole wheat chocolate muffins that are similarly fudgy.
 I always buy bags of frozen organic dark sweet cherries at Costco which kids polish off within a few weeks.
 They love to snack on frozen fruit in little ramekins.
 So, I thought these muffins would be a hit since they contain chocolate and cherries.
 AND I can hide anything behind those ingredients.
 Coconut flour, here you come.

 I bought this bowl at Homesense and love it.
 It was like $8, made out of organic bamboo fiber, super light and top rack dishwasher safe.
 And that grey colour.
 I do not use plastic so this was just perfect.
 Just sharing my hacks.

-To be honest, I love coconut flour for its sweetness, high fiber and protein content.
+To be honest, I love coconut flour for its sweetness, high fiber and protein content comparable to chocolate quinoa muffins.
 It is really good for us.
 It is lighter than whole wheat flour.
 You just have to get used working with it.

 Instead of traditional cocoa powder I am using cacao powder.
 2 different things and you can use any but once you run out of cocoa powder, buy yourself organic fair trade cacao powder.
 Not only you will be consuming more antioxidants and less processed ingredient, but also eat ethically raised product where people and resources are treated fairly!